jimmoffitt/bounding-boxes/rbBoundingBoxes/README.md

 #### JSON output

-By default rules will be written in JSON, as used by the Gnip Rules API.
+By default rules will be written in JSON, as used by the Twitter PowerTrack Rules API and Search APIs.
 The default file name is geo-rules.json and that can be overridden with the '-f' parameter.
 The output above provides an example of the JSON output.

 #### Dashboard output

-By specifying that you want to enter rules by using the console.gnip dashboard, a simple text file will be producted whose contents can easily be copied/pasted into the console.
+By specifying that you want to enter rules by using the https://console.gnip.com dashboard, a simple text file will be producted whose contents can easily be copied/pasted into the console.
 This is indicated by including the '-d' (dashboard) parameter.

 ```
 -w -105.45 -e -104.56 -n 40.58 -s 39.9 -d